A physician is obligated to consider more than a diseased organ, more even than the whole man - he must view the man in his world. Harvey Cushing

-As Physicians, policy decisions made every day will affect each and every one of you.
+Policy decisions made every day will affect a physician’s practice.
 Clinical autonomy will be constrained by what kinds of health care are available, what treatments and interventions you are allowed to offer, and what health care priorities are set.
+The undertanding of policy, finacing and budgeting in health, and of management is an important component of medical training.
+Added to these, innovations in medicine and life sciences (new medicines, robotics and prosthetics, uses of ehalth and mhealth, AI and data analytics) are increasingly playing a role in the routine practice and in fostering patient-centerred care.

 This SSC will equip students with the tools and knowledge to: